 Support Room Escape Artist’s Mission

-There are lots of ways to support Room Escape Artist, like buying from Amazon after clicking into the links included in this post or backing us on Patreon.
+There are lots of ways to support Room Escape Artist, like buying from Amazon or Etsy after clicking into the links included in this post or backing us on Patreon.

 The money that we make from these helps us to grow the site and continue to add more value to the community that we love so much.